madiali/mips-emulator/README.md

 ## Advanced configuration

 For more information about the project JSON file (i.e., all possible mapping options, which we support but don't really see a need for), see the original MIPS Emulator's [README](https://github.com/jordanel/mips-emulator).
-Additionally, that repository has more [examples](https://github.com/jordanel/mips-emulator/tree/master/projects) of project JSON files.

-However, note that we have not implemented `Sound`, so do not put `type: Sound` in a JSON file for our emulator.
-Instead, map it with the type `DataMemory` (see the example in [Additional memory mappings](#additional-memory-mappings)).
+However, note that many example JSON files there have `type: Sound`, which we do not support and would crash our emulator, so do not put `type: Sound` in a JSON file for our emulator.
+Instead, if you want to test `Sound` (or a value at any memory address), map it with the type `DataMemory` (see the example in [Additional memory mappings](#additional-memory-mappings)).
 Additionally, `AccelerometerX` and `AccelerometerY` are unnecessary (just use `Accelerometer` because `Accelerometer == AccelerometerX + AccelerometerY`), so do not map those in your JSON either.